Code-Institute-Submissions/milestone-project-1-done-london/README.md

 A website for London based clothing brand - Done London.
 Website features a home page with a hero carousel promoting the brands clothing, a shop page where customers are able to browse and purchase clothing, an about page and a contact page.
-The primary goal of the website is to provide information about the brand and lead customers to make a purchase.
+The primary goal of the website is to lead customers to make a purchase, to provide information about the brand and ways in which to make contact with the compamy.

-The aim was for the website to ahve the fewest number of steps to the point of purchase.
+The aim was for the website to have the fewest number of steps to the point of purchase.

 The business goals of this website are:
 * Build brand awareness
 * Increase social media following
-* Showcase and promote the brands clothing
+* Showcase and promote the brands' clothing
 * Drive sales
 * Lead visitors to the point of purchase in the fewest number of steps
 * Provide excellent UX to generate a positive emotional response from users